mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.1/index.md

 - DCOS-22128 - When using pods with volumes, if a container in the pod is not configured to mount the volume, the cluster cannot access any service via the UI.
 As a workaround, when using pods with volumes, use the CLI instead.

-**Note:** The Kubernetes package dependencies are documented [here](https://docs.mesosphere.com/services/kubernetes/1.2.0-1.10.5/install).
+<p class="message--note"><strong>NOTE: </strong>The Kubernetes package dependencies are documented <a href="https://docs.mesosphere.com/services/kubernetes/1.2.0-1.10.5/install">here</a>></p>

 # About DC/OS 1.11

 DC/OS 1.11 includes many new capabilities, with a focus on:
-- Managing clusters across multiple clouds [enterprise type="inline" size="small" /]
+- Managing clusters across multiple clouds [enterprise type="inline" size="small" /].
-- Production Kubernetes-as-a-service
+- Production Kubernetes-as-a-service.
-- Enhanced data security [enterprise type="inline" size="small" /]
+- Enhanced data security [enterprise type="inline" size="small" /].
-- Updated data services
+- Updated data services.

 Provide feedback on the new features and services at: [support.mesosphere.com](https://support.mesosphere.com).